-The PMP exam is a tough examination which tests your knowledge and your ability to apply it in real life scenarios .
-While preparing for the exam , you will need to study the processes of each knowledge area .
-You will also need to understand the inputs , tools and techniques, and outputs (ITTO's) of each process to know how each process works .
+The PMP exam is a tough examination which tests your knowledge and your ability to apply the concepts in real life scenarios.
+While preparing for the exam, you will need to study the processes of each knowledge area.
+You will also need to understand the inputs, tools and techniques, and outputs (ITTO's) of each process to know how each process works.

-As per PMBOK guide version 4 , there are 9 knowledge areas , 42 processes and 516 ITTO's , that an aspirant must go through to prepare for the PMP exam .
-PMP aspirants taking up the exam after july 31 2013 , will have to study based on the changes made in the PMBOK guide version 5 .
+As per PMBOK guide version 4, there are 9 knowledge areas, 42 processes and 516 ITTO’s, that an aspirant must go through to prepare for the PMP exam.
+PMP aspirants taking up the exam after 31st

 There are some inputs, tools and techniques and outputs of processes, which are commonly referenced throughout the PMBOK Guide

 books.
 By understanding these commonly referenced ITTO’s in the earlier stages of preparation, an aspirant can save a lot of time while working on the processes and the ITTO’s in detail.

 In this article therefore we will take a look at some of the commonly referenced ITTO's of processes.

 Commonly referenced Inputs, Tools and Techniques, and Outputs

 Enterprise environmental factors are those factors which are not under the control of the project team and yet they influence, control or constrain the project.
 They are an input to many planning processes.

 Some common examples of enterprise environmental factors include

 - Your company's organizational structure